integreat-io/integreat/README.md

 information and uphold its part of the security agreement and only return data and execute actions that the ident have permissions for.

-### Access schemes
+### Access rules
-An access scheme is defined with properties telling Integreat which rights to require when performing actions with a given datatype.
+Access rules are defined with properties telling Integreat which rights to require when performing actions with a given datatype.
 It may be set across all actions, or be specified per action.